kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 ### Proposed feature

-Similar to the [SSH key feature][ssh key agent] container registry credentials can be managed in the KKP dashboard.

-* **KKP admins** can create credentials to be made available for KKP projects
-* **KKP admins** can define default fallback credentials for KKP projects
-* **Project Owners/Editors** can create or select credentials to be made available for user clusters
-* **Project Owners/Editors** can define default fallback credentials for user clusters
-* **User cluster admins** can create or select credentials to be used in all kinds of Pods on the user cluster

-For details see the [UI section of Implementation](#ui).
+`Cluster` resources get a new field `imagePullSecrets` that resembles `imagePullSecrets` on other resources like Deployments or Pods.
+The secrets referenced here get synchronized into the user cluster and a mutating admission webhook injects them into every Pod that is created on that user cluster.

+For this first iteration the secrets referenced on `Cluster` resources need to be created manually.

-There is a possibility to define a default fallback set of credentials in the `KubermaticConfiguration` at `spec.userCluster.imagePullSecret`.
-If there are no credentials selected on any level, this will be used as a fallback.
+There is a also the possibility to define default credentlals in the `KubermaticConfiguration` at `spec.userCluster.imagePullSecret`.
+If defined, this will be used for any user cluster that has no explicit `imagePullSecrets` set.

-#### Limitations

-1. For now only containerd is supported.
-Because of the [dockershim deprecation][] currently there is no support planned for nodes using docker as container runtime.
-2. Only one credential set per registry can be chosen.
-Validation will fail if multiple credentials for the same registry are chosen to avoid unexpected behavior.

 ## Implementation

-There are quite some similarities to the implementation of the [SSH key feature][ssh key agent].
-Writing the containerd-config on every worker node of a user cluster based on credentials managed and selected in the dashboard sounds quite familiar.
-This opens up some potential for refactoring the current SSH key agent into a more general Agent controlling files on worker node's file system.

 ### KubermaticConfiguration